 They might not sprint to the mailbox every morning at 11:15, but that girl’s parents want just what she does: to hear from people they know, who are addressing them personally.
 Another form letter?
 They’ll glance at it, then chuck it in the recycling bin.

 How do you keep your direct mail out of the recycling bin?
 Personalize it.
-Make it immediately apparent that you don’t see them as just a wallet to be raided or spreadsheet cell to be checked off.
+Make it immediately apparent that you don’t see them as just a wallet to be raided or a spreadsheet cell to be checked off.
 You want to partner with them, build your relationship, and make your communications a two-way street.
 If your direct mail conveys that, donors are far more likely to open that letter and respond generously.

-I won’t rehash what’s already been said about writing effective letters, but I will offer you five tips for making your direct mail feel like a letter from a family member or friend.
+I won’t rehash what’s already been said about writing effective letters, but I will offer you five tips for making your direct mail feel like a letter from a family member or friend

 1. Avoid "Dear Sir or Madam"